-A CV is a concise document summarizing a job applicant’s past skills and experience.
-It provides a summary of an applicant’s suitability to do the work that they are applying for.
-In order to project an image of utmost professionalism it is important for a CV to be clear, concise, and well-written.
-A proofreading service will ensure that spelling is correct, but a candidate will also have to provide the initial content.
+A CV checklist summarises a job applicant’s past skills and experience.
+It outlines an applicant’s suitability to do the work that they are applying for.
+In order to project an image of utmost professionalism, it is important for a CV to be clear, concise, and well-written.
+As part of a CV checklist, a proofreading/editing service will ensure that spelling, grammar and punctuation are correct, but a candidate will also have to provide the initial content.

-A CV is not set to any definite format and what it includes is very much dependent on the individual applicant.
+A CV is not set to any definite format.
+What it includes is very much dependent on the individual applicant.
 However, candidates who apply for a specific position with a company should:

-- Check the company’s website and endeavour to find out what that company is looking for in a prospective employee; they (the candidates) should also ascertain the specific skills that are required for the job on offer;
+- Check the company’s website and endeavour to find out what that company is looking for in a prospective employee.
+Candidates should also ascertain the specific skills that are required for the job on offer;

-- List their present position(s) and the jobs that they held in the past providing all relevant employment dates, company names and addresses;
+- List their present position(s) and the jobs that they have held in the past, providing all relevant employment dates, company names and addresses;

 - Mention their pastimes.
 Some pastimes and sports, for example a rugby enthusiast, may suggest a positive image, whereas others such as reading or watching TV may imply a more passive personality;

-- Outline their special skills; for example, a specialist knowledge of Photoshop, social media marketing, or fluency in other languages may be beneficial to the company.
+- Outline their special skills.
+For example, a specialist knowledge of Photoshop, social media marketing, or fluency in other languages may be beneficial to the company.
 An applicant’s skills, experiences and personal qualities can provide a prospective employer with a more in-depth understanding of that candidate.
-Candidates can also mention published articles, reports, and booklets as well as conferences they organized and attended or lectures they have given;
+Candidates can also mention published articles, reports, and booklets as well as conferences they organised and attended, or lectures they have given;

 - List qualifications, education details in reverse chronological order, beginning with university and providing information of the relevant dates and the grades obtained;